Chao8219/practice-adventure/README.md

 Enjoy playing!

+Update:
+Right now the tkinter couldn't run well on Binder, which means you may need to do it locally.

 ## 3 To Do
 ### 3.1 To-do Task

 - [x] integrate player_class into user_io
 - [ ] add exception handling feature
-- [ ] w/r game scripts from db file (maybe in the future)
-- [ ] add foul creatures class
-- [x] add db r/w GUI -> user SQLiteBrowser instead
 - [x] modify jupyter path to relative one

 ### 3.2 Known Issues
-- [ ] conda-env has some dependency issue
+- [x] conda-env has some dependency issue
-- [x] list/array unpack issue while creating a new player

 ## 4 Wrap It Up!
 Project